foreergames/Backrooms-found-footage-Data-Protection-Policy/README.md

-# Backrooms-found-footage-Data-Protection-Policy
+# Backrooms-abnormal-Data-Protection-Policy

-Welcome to the Backrooms found footage app for Android!
+Welcome to the Backrooms abnormal app for Android!

 This is an open source Android app developed by Yunus Özkul.
 The app is available on Google Play.